-We had only been in the cottage about a year or so when in 1976 I received a letter from Michael, my son, who was living in London.
+We had only been in the bungalow about a year or so when in 1976 I received a letter from Michael, my son, who was living in London.
 In this letter, Michael told us that the relationship that my other son, Larry, was in with a woman named Christine, had broken down and that Larry and Jason had sought temporary residence at his house.

 Michael said that after 6 months of this it was too much of a strain on his family and that Pat was struggling to cope with their own kids let alone another 2 people.